Hey Kids (Start Here)

 “Do you think they drifted?” he whispers into her hair.

-She tips her head up towards him and whispers back, “I think it is better not to speak of such things,” she replies.
+She tips her chin up towards him.
+“I think it’s better not to speak of such things.”

-It takes him a few days before he can begin see Geiszler for who he is rather than who he should or shouldn’t be.
+It takes days before he can start to see Geiszler for who he is, rather than who he should and shouldn’t be.

-Mako is asleep between them on the couch, Dr. Gottlieb is in bed, and Blue Planet is playing across the room on the television.
+Mako is asleep between them on the couch, Dr. Gottlieb is in bed, and Blue Planet is playing on the television.

-“Aw,” Geiszler whispers.
-“She’s missing the reef sharks.”
+“Aw,” Geiszler whispers, when he notices Mako’s asleep. “she’s missing the reef sharks.”

-“To the reef sharks,” Raleigh says, raising his beer.
+“To the reef sharks.”
+Raleigh raises his beer.

-Geiszler arranges thumb and index finger into something reminiscent of a gun and fires a metaphorical shot in Raleigh’s general direction.
-There is something about that silent acknowledgement that is amused and ironic and deeply tired and that matches nothing from Mako’s mental catalogue or from Raleigh’s own memories of Yancy.
-For the moment, Geiszler is just a fellow insomniac with a beer who has, however briefly, stopped letting down some part of his perpetual front.
+Geiszler arranges thumb and index finger into something reminiscent of a gun and fires an imaginary, approving shot in Raleigh’s direction.
+It’s amused and ironic and deeply tired.
+It matches nothing from Mako’s mental catalogue or Raleigh’s memories of Yancy.

 “I’m sure it’s so easy to be you though,” Geiszler replies.
 “So perfectly coiffed all the time.
 So handsomely American.
-Always ready to catch some kind of sporting object that might be thrown your way.
+Always ready to catch some sporting object that might be thrown your way.”

 “Handsome?”
 Raleigh repeats.